 On June 18, the party held a second convention in Baltimore.
 Although many Southern delegates again left the convention, Douglas received enough votes to secure the party’s presidential nomination.

-The pro-slavery Democrats held their own convention in Baltimore.
+Meanwhile, the pro-slavery Democrats held their own convention in Baltimore.
 The so-called Seceder’s Convention nominated Vice-President John C. Breckinridge as their presidential candidate on June 23, 1860.
 With their party divided, the Democrats could not mount an effective campaign, and Republican candidate Abraham Lincoln easily won the November election.

 After passing the presidency and the secession crisis to Lincoln, Buchanan returned to Wheatland, his estate in Lancaster, Pennsylvania.
 Although Buchanan staunchly supported the Union during the rebellion, some people held him responsible for the bloodshed.

 When General Winfield Scott publicly criticized Buchanan in 1862 for what he considered mismanagement of the Fort Sumter affair, the former president repudiated the charges in the National Intelligencer newspaper.
 Soon thereafter, Buchanan began drafting a memoir defending himself entitled Mr. Buchanan’s Administration on the Eve of Rebellion.
-Published in 1866, Buchanan’s narrative criticized the Southern states that left the Union, but it also chastised abolitionists and the Republican Party for interfering in Southern affairs.
+Published in 1866, Buchanan’s narrative criticized the southern states that left the Union, but it also chastised abolitionists and the Republican Party for interfering in southern affairs.

 Buchanan enjoyed seven years of peaceful life amongst his friends in Lancaster County after his retirement from the presidency.
 During his last years, he became afflicted with rheumatic gout, which doctors attributed as the cause of his death at age seventy-seven.
 Buchanan died at his home on June 1, 1868, surrounded by siblings and friends.
 Following Buchanan’s funeral on June 3, family members laid him to rest in Woodward Hill Cemetery, Lancaster, Pennsylvania.